andersonRocha091/multidatasource-api-scaffold/README.md

 >  npm run (dev|prod)
 > ```
 > you would be able to access the aplication endpoints by accessing localhost:<port>/route
+>
 > OBS: As there's not yet an routine to add new users (sorry guys it will come soon), in dev mode you should be able to access the adminer
 > panel listening on localhost:8080, and add an user at user's table (I suggest add a username: LexLuthor and password:123)
+>
 > OBS2: There's also a mongoClient available for local mongodb management by default set in localhost:3000.
-(Fell free to use compass, or anything else)
+(Feel free to use compass, or anything else which better suit for you)

 ## Funcionalidades